nosas/blog/toonvision/classification/article.md

 The baseline model will use the same model architecture, datasets, and hyperparameters as the optimized model we're training.
 The only difference is that we will not perform any optimizations - no data augmentation, dropout, batch normalization or learning rate decay.

+We'll train the baseline for 25 epochs with a learning rate of 0.001 (1e-3).
+The baseline model will be trained 50 times, each time with a rebalanced dataset.
+The average of all 50 runs will be plotted below.

 ```python
 model_baseline = create_model()
 # !
 TODO`